 Christ and His Interactions with Others

 How did Christ contemporaries criticize him, as a stern moralizer or as a party animal?
-John was the stern moralizer, and they called him crazy (Mat 11:18 For John came neither eating nor drinking,).
+John was the stern moralizer, and they called him crazy (Matthew 11:18 For John came neither eating nor drinking,).
 Christ took his message and made it something new, something amazingly entertaining.
 So what did they call him?
-A drunkard and party animal (Mat 11:19 The Son of man came eating and drinking.)
+A drunkard and party animal (Matthew 11:19 The Son of man came eating and drinking.)

 Or look at the apostles.
 Admittedly, they are not portrayed as the brightest bulbs on the tree, but, again, that is because we don't see the humor inherent in so many situations.
 A lot of time, these people are having fun.
-They were criticized for enjoying themselves on a holy day, and Christ explains by asking, "Can the children of the bride chamber mourn, as long as the bridegroom is with them (Mat 9:15)?"
+They were criticized for enjoying themselves on a holy day, and Christ explains by asking, "Can the children of the bride chamber mourn, as long as the bridegroom is with them (Matthew 9:15)?"
 So there was a sense of celebration in their group.
 This explains a lot of verses with which many people seem to struggle.

-For example, when Christ says that people shouldn't divorce, Mat 19:9, the apostles come back with the statement, "if that's the case, it's better not to marry!"
-This is clearly a joke.
+For example, when Christ says that people shouldn't divorce, Matthew 19:9, the apostles come back with the statement, "if that's the case, it's better not to marry!" this is clearly a joke.
 It is say, "Well, if I can't get divorced, I can't marry."
 It is especially funny because these apostles were all or almost all married men.
 During these times, hardly anyone got divorced, even though it was legal.
 The comment is a typical married men complaining about marriage.
 It works in any era.
 Even today, with divorce so common, this joke still works.
 We might phrase is as, "I was about to get married, but then I found out what a divorce costs."